-November 11, 2021
+November 6, 2022

-The Fiscal Year (FY) 2021 Performance and Accountability Report for the Surface Transportation Board (STB or Board) has been prepared to provide a complete and reliable reflection of the Board's performance and financial data.
-During FY 2021, the Board continued to achieve its strategic goals and support its mission as detailed in this Report.
+The Fiscal Year (FY) 2022 Performance and Accountability Report for the Surface Transportation Board (STB or Board) has been prepared to provide a complete and reliable reflection of the Board's performance and financial data.
+During FY 2022, the Board continued to achieve its strategic goals and support its mission as detailed in this Report.

 The Board has remained focused on fulfilling its core mission-the efficient, timely, and sound resolution of surface transportation issues and disputes subject to its jurisdiction.
-The Board continued to effectively respond to the coronavirus disease 2019 pandemic by accomplishing the work of the agency while keeping Board staff safe through a maximum telework posture.
-In addition, the Board has planned for a phased return to the office.
-The Board also focused efforts on promoting an equitable and inclusive work environment reflecting diverse communities and viewpoints.
-The STB's cybersecurity program has continued to mature, and the Board's financial statements and processes are sound.
+The STB successfully carried out its mission and protected its workforce during COVID-19 and continued to do so as staff returned to the office during FY 2022.
+The Board continued to mature its data management and analytics in support of evidence-based decision making.
+The STB's cybersecurity program has continued to mature with no new findings in 2022, and the Board's financial statements and processes remain sound.

-In sum, the Board made notable progress toward achieving its mission and improving its administrative processes during FY 2021.
+In sum, the Board made notable progress toward achieving its mission and improving its administrative processes during FY 2022.
 We will continuously strive to use resources wisely and ensure that the agency is responsive to its stakeholders and the public.